 In the following, the first four volumes of the series are presented

 The first of these seminars was held on the 9th and 10th May 2003 at the Viking Ship Museum in Roskilde.
 It was an international, interdisciplinary event with the title Ohthere’s Voyages – an interdisciplinary seminar.
 The seminar focussed on the description of the North Norwegian Chieftain Ohthere’s voyages along the Norwegian coast into the White Sea and down through Danish waters to Hedeby.
-Combined with the translated and annotated source text, the seminar contributions could be gathered to an interdisciplinary monograph about Ohthere’s travelogue:
+Combined with the translated and annotated source text, the seminar contributions could be gathered to an interdisciplinary monograph about Ohthere’s travelogue

-The second research seminar took place on the 24th and 25th September 2004 at the former Swedish armoury in Wismar under the title Wulfstan’s Voyage.
+The second seminar took place on the 24th and 25th September 2004 at the former Swedish armoury in Wismar under the title Wulfstan’s Voyage.
 New Light on Viking-Age Seafaring within the Ethnic Geography of Mare Balticum.
 As an experimental contribution to the seminar, the Museum’s Boat Guild for the Skuldelev 1 reconstruction, Ottar, completed a voyage from Hedeby to Gdansk.

 Half a century ago, archaeology entered a new field of work with the excavation of ancient ships found under water.
 A new discipline emerged: maritime archaeology.
 In this book, Ole Crumlin-Pedersen, the Danish pioneer of maritime archaeology, gives a fascinating overview of more than forty years of work.